ScriptedSnark/GSChaos/README.md

 > Earthquake
 > MOVETYPE_BOUNCE + SOLID_SLIDEBOX
 > 50% chance of death
+> Where are you going?
+> Water Push
 > Cheat Code Voting !!!(available with Twitch voting)!!!
 > 3 Effects in 1
 > Let's make it more chaotic